Appeal to the World Medical Association to intervene in these outrageous human rights violations

 Only occasionally have mild critical opinions of Swedish professors been published/broadcasted in Sweden.
 Scientists with in-depth and relevant criticism to central aspects of Sweden’s strategy are dismissed ad-hominem by our most established media.
 Instead of answering the content of their criticism, this media has even called them nation-saboteurs.
 That particular stance by the Swedish media is internationally unlawful, considering that infringes the freedom of expression “beyond frontiers” as established in the Universal Declaration of Human Rights –of which Sweden was a signatory.

 These academics have been forced to turn to international outlets to be heard.
 For instance, Professor Cecilia Söderberg-Nauclér, a virus-immunology researcher at the Karolinska Institute, had to turn to The Guardian.
-Or Professor emeritus of Public-Science Epidemiology, Marcello Ferrada de Noli, who had his critical opinion pieces about the treatment of the elderly published in RT.
+Or Professor emeritus of Public-Health Epidemiology, Marcello Ferrada de Noli, who had his critical opinion pieces about the treatment of the elderly published in RT.

 Norwegian state epidemiologist, Frode Forland, confirms that Swedish outlets do not seem interested in publish in-depth critical opinions of Sweden’s strategy.
 He explained his experience with the Swedish media as following: